Samrakanwal/EmployeeApp_ReactNative/README.md

 ### Create the component
 This component fetches posts and displays them using FlatList:

+### CRUD operations
+To add the remaining CRUD operations (Create, Update, Delete) in this  React Native app, I 'll need to create new API endpoints and corresponding functions.
+Here’s it is :

+Set up Redux slices and thunks for Create, Update, and Delete operations.
+Integrate these actions into my React Native components.

+###  Integrate CRUD Actions in Components
+Create a Form Component for Adding and Editing Employees Update EmployeeListScreen.js to include navigation to the form and delete functionality

 ## Conclusion
 This setup integrates Redux for state management in a React Native app with a Tab View that fetches and displays employee data from the provided API.  https://dummy.restapiexample.com/ The app allows searching and filtering through the employee list and displays details of a selected employee.
 This setup includes best practices like caching using AsyncStorage and optimizing for performance.

+This implementation completes the CRUD operations by adding the ability to create, update, and delete employees.
+We've updated the Redux slice to handle these actions and integrated these functionalities into the React Native components.
+This ensures that the app maintains a consistent state and interacts with the API correctly.